bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 symbol does not come with an index.
 For instance, the ``(&a)`` notation would have retrieved the location of the first point of "a" which is (0,0).

-When it comes to the "cycle" point, which is expressed by the presence of ``[z]``, the first method and the second would have an even bigger difference.
-Due to the fact that a "cycle" point is an independent path point by itself, of type "z", the first method would have copied the "cycle" point literally, whileas the second method would equates to a no-op.
+## Closing a path

+When it comes to "closing" a path, which means to express the fact that the last point of the path should always be connected with the first of the path, thus creating a "closed" path, creating an area that is "inside the path".
+This allows for possibilities of filling this area with a specific fill color a gradient.

+The syntax for expressing a "closed" path is to add ``[z]`` to the end of the path expression.
+Internally, this would translate to creating an internal path point that is marked as "z", as opposed to other path points such as "M", "L", "Q", "C", and "A".
+This means that for the following example, there would be three internal path points for path "a":

     path a = (0,0)[l:3,4][z]

+Care should be taken when a path point of "a" is to be used when constructing another path, such as "dummy1" below.
+For the example of "dummy1" below, this path would have had a single internal path point that is of type "z".
+While for the path of "dummy2", it would be empty because the position of a "z" point does not exist.

     path dummy1 = &a_2
     path dummy2 = (&a_2)

-The the example above, the "dummy1" path would have contained a single "cycle" point, and the "dummy2" path would have had zero path points in it.

-The second method would also move the 'lastpt' to that of the retrieved path point, if successful.
-Thus, it is absolute critical to use the second method when starting a M point followed by relative points, which would rely on the 'lastpt' being updated correctly.
-The first method would not have updated the 'lastpt' thus making it impossible to use relative points correctly.
-In the following example, the path "dummy1" would not have been created correctly and the path "dummy2" would.
+## The 'lastpt'

+When constructing a path, the last position of a path point is remembered, and will be utilized when a new path point is added using a relative-point expression.
+In the following example the three internal points of a path is at (0,1), (3,1), and (3,5), because the relative point expression would add a distance the 'lastpt' when computing its own position.

+    path a = (0,1)[h:3][v:4]

+The same 'lastpt' will persist to the next construction expression, whether it is part of a 'path' command or another.
+This means that if there is another 'path' command immediately following the previous 'path' command, it would inherit the same 'lastpt' position when the command started with the same position as the 'lastpt' when the last 'path' command ended.
+This means that the path "b" in the following example would have had a single point that is (4,6).

+    path a = (0,1)[h:3][v:4]
+    path b = [l:1,1]

+Note that the 'lastpt' would only move when an absolute point or a relative point is specified.
+It will not be moved when an existing path point from anther path is "pasted", such as the following example, which might not have created the path for "dummy1" that is (1,1) and (4,5) as was expected.

     path a = (1,1)
-    path dummy1 = &a[l:3,4]
+    path dummy1 = &a [l:3,4]

+To ensure that the path created is indeed (1,1) and (4,5), it should be changed to the following.

+    path a = (1,1)
-    path dummy2 = (&a)[l:3,4]
+    path dummy2 = (&a) [l:3,4]

+## Path functions

 Each path would also allow for a 'path function' to be specifed.
 A path function is similar to a named path, except that its contents